 By enrolling in this VET qualification with the NSW Department of Education RTO 90333, you are choosing to participate in a program of study which will provide you a pathway towards, HSC accreditation and a nationally recognised qualification (dual accreditation).
-To receive this qualification, you must meet the assessment requirements of CPC20220 Certificate II in Construction Pathways (Release 6) & Statement of Attainment towards CPC20120 Certificate II in Construction (Release 3) https://training.gov.au/Training/Details/CPC20220 & https://training.gov.au/Training/Details/CPC20120 You will be expected to complete all and the requirements of the Registered Training Organisation and NESA.
-Students successfully completing the 10 units required for Construction Pathways will be eligible to receive a CPC20220 Certificate II in Construction Pathways (Release 6).
-A statement of attainment towards CPC20120 Certificate II in Construction is possible if at least one of the of the units of competency associated with this qualification is achieved.
+To receive this qualification, you must meet the assessment requirements of CUA30320 Certificate III in Assistant Dance Teaching https://training.gov.au/training/details/CUA30320.
+You will be expected to complete all the requirements for the Registered Training Organisation (RTO) and NESA.
+To gain the full qualification, you must achieve 12 units of competency.
+A statement of attainment towards the qualification is possible if at least one unit of competency is achieved.